XDM3 configuration examples

 • TIMESTAMP

-If the datatype is CHAR, VARCHAR or DECIMAL, the length of the value has to be set in normal brackets after the datatype definition.
-All other lines of the input file contain data.
+If the data type is CHAR, VARCHAR, or DECIMAL, the length must be specified in parentheses immediately after the data type.
+All remaining lines of the input file contain the actual data.

-The table name in the file bridge server is defined as the file name in the input folder.
-To avoid duplicate file names, the table name of files in sub-folders contains the sub-folder name and the file name, concatenated by an underscore (_).
+The table name in the file bridge server is derived from the file name in the input folder.
+To avoid duplicate names, the table name for files in subfolders is composed of the subfolder name and the file name, joined with an underscore (_).

 charDel

-The character delimiter for CHAR and VARCHAR data types.
+The character used as a delimiter for CHAR and VARCHAR data types.

 "